pragsmike/PromptCritical/docs/prompt-representation.md

 When prompts are generated, some initial metadata is added as front matter.
 This always includes these keys:
+   * `spec-version` currently always "1"
-   * `prompt-id` a string of the form "Pnnn" where nnn is an integer starting at 1
+   * `id` a string of the form "Pnnn" where nnn is an integer starting at 1
    * `created-at` timestamp
    * `sha1-hash` of the body text (see Hashing Algorithm, below)